baasbox/docs/console.rst

 Console
 =======
-BaasBox has a web console that allows to manage and control many aspects of its behavior and to perform administrative tasks.
+BaasBox has a web console that allows managing its behavior and performing administrative tasks.
 The console is a responsive one-page web application that performs REST calls to the BaasBox admin APIs.
 This guide will illustrate the console for the version **0.7.2**\  We suppose that